-Corporate Governance Committee reviews policies and makes The recommendations to the Board, as appropriate, concerning Board-related issues, such as the size and composition of the Board, the criteria and qualification for election to the Board, retirement from the Board, director compensation and benefits, and the structure, composition and membership of Board committees.
-The Committee also considers and recommends individuals for nomination as directors.
-The names of potential director candidates are drawn from a number of sources, including recommendations from members of the Board, management and shareowners.
-Shareowners wishing to recommend Board nominees should submit their recommendations in writing to the Secretary AlliedSignal Inc. P.O.
-Box 4000 recommendations in writing to the Secretary, AlliedSignal Inc., P.O.
-Box 4000, Morristown, New Jersey 07962, with the submitting shareowner's name and address and pertinent information about the proposed nominee similar to that set forth in this Proxy Statement for Board nominees, including current principal occupation and employment, principal positions held during the last five years and a list of all companies which the individual serves as a director.
+The Corporate Governance Committee reviews policies and recommendations to the Board, as appropriate, concerning Board-related issues, such as the size and composition of the Board, the criteria and qualifications for election to the Board, retirement from the Board, director compensation and benefits, and the structure, composition and membership of Board committees.
+The Committee also considers and recommends individuals for nomination as directors. names of potential director candidates are drawn from a number of sources, including recommendations from members of the Board, management and shareowners.
+Shareowners wishing to recommend Board nominees should submit their recommendations in writing to the Secretary, AlliedSignal Inc., P.O.
+Box 4000, Morristown, New Jersey 07962, with the submitting shareowner's name and address and pertinent information about the proposed nominee similar to that set forth in this Proxy Statement for Board nominees, including current occupation and employment, principal positions held during the last five years and a list of all companies which the individual serves as a director.
 (See the heading 'Additional Information -- Other Action at the Meeting' for a summary of the procedure applicable to a shareowner nomination at an annual meeting.)
-This Committee is responsible for the periodic review of the overall effectiveness of the Board and, when appropriate, making recommendations for improvements.
-The members of the Corporate Governance Committee, which met three times in 1996, are Messrs.
+This Committee is responsible for the periodic review of the overall effectiveness of the Board and, when appropriate, making recommendations for improvements. members of the Corporate Governance Committee, which met three times in 1996, are Messrs.
 Becherer (Chairman), Luciano, R. E. Palmer, Seidenberg and Winters.

 The Corporate Responsibility Committee reviews the policies and programs that are designed to assure the Company's compliance with legal and ethical standards and that affect its role as a responsible corporate citizen, including those relating to human resources issues such as equal employment opportunity, to health, safety and environmental matters, and to proper business practices.
 The members of the Committee are Gen. Kelley (Chairman), Ms. Fudge, Messrs.
 R. B. Palmer and Sigler, Lt.
 Gen. T. Stafford and Dr. Yang.
-It met three times in 1996.
+It met three times in 1996